pact-foundation/pact_broker-client/README.md

 To connect to a Pact Broker that uses custom SSL cerificates, set the environment variable `$SSL_CERT_FILE` or `$SSL_CERT_DIR` to a path that contains the appropriate certificate.
 Read more at https://docs.pact.io/pact_broker/advanced_topics/using-tls#for-non-jvm

 ## Usage - CLI

+All commands prefixed with `pact-broker` can be used with the OSS Pact Broker and Pactflow.
+Commands prefixed with `pactflow` can only be used with Pactflow.

 The Pact Broker base URL can be specified either using the environment variable `$PACT_BROKER_BASE_URL` or the `-b` or `--broker-base-url` parameters.